smsubha256/bude-global-tech-presentations/README.md

 ## ❓ FAQ

 ### Q: Can I use this for my own presentations?
 **A:** Absolutely!
-This project is open-source under MIT License.
+This project is open-source under GNU GENERAL PUBLIC LICENSE.
 Feel free to fork and customize.

 ### Q: Do I need a server to host this?
 **A:** No!
 It's a static site.
 You can host on GitHub Pages, Netlify, Vercel, or any static hosting service.